 - Due to the epidemic of unaffordable housing in Canada, almost 1 in every 5 households experience serious housing affordability issues (spending over 50% of their low income on rent) which puts them at risk of homelessness.

-- In Toronto, one study found that there were approximately 5,219 people who were homeless in 2013.
-Roughly half of the homeless population were on wait lists for affordable housing during the same period.
+- In Toronto, one study found that there were approximately 5,219 people who experienced homelessness in 2013.
+Roughly half of those experiencing homelessness were on wait lists for affordable housing during the same period.

-- Estimates place the number of homeless individuals living with a disability or mental illness as high as 45% of the overall homeless population, where people living with disabilities (both mental and physical) are twice as likely to live below the poverty line.
+- Estimates place the number of individuals experiencing homelessness while living with a disability or mental illness as high as 45% of those experiencing homelessness, where people living with disabilities (both mental and physical) are twice as likely to live below the poverty line.

 - 21% of single mothers in Canada raise their children while living in poverty (7% of single fathers raise their children in poverty), where women who work full-time earn about 72 cents for every dollar earned by men.

 - Women parenting on their own enter shelters at twice the rate of two-parent families.

 - Due to Canada’s history of colonization of Indigenous Peoples and their land, Indigenous Peoples are overrepresented amongst those experiencing homelessness in virtually all urban centers in Canada.

 - 1 in 2 Status First Nations children lives in poverty.